mtsadler-branch/search_completion/README.md

 # search_completion
-A simple program to autocomplete searches based on strength of previous searches.
+A simple program to autocomplete searches based on what Shakespeare would write.

 ---